atalaytolga/aiCoustics_CaseStudy/README.md

 # ai|coustics - Case Study

 This repository proposes a method for ai|coustics case study.
-This toolkit contains a crawler for crawling speech data from internet, NISQA to evaluate speech quality of all speech audio quality, and a sorter to sort files by predicted speech quality.
+This toolkit contains a script for crawling speech data from internet, a deep learning model, NISQA, to automatically evaluate speech quality of speech files, and a script to sort files by predicted speech quality.

 **Crawler**

 Crawler, fetches zip files containing A noisy speech corpus (NOIZEUS) from https://ecs.utdallas.edu/loizou/speech/noizeus/ and extracts audio files.
-By default downloaded files will be extracted to 'audio-files' directory.
-This crawler is not expected to work on another website, as website structures varied.
+By default, downloaded files will be extracted to 'audio-files' directory.
+Since website structures differ, this script is not expected to work on any other website.

 **NISQA**